 - Shower: After exercising it might help to take a shower – after you’re finished sweating.

 - Change exercise plans: If the itching is really troubling you might want to skip exercise for a few days, or do something like brief weight training that does not produce perspiration.

 - Exit ketosis: If the the steps above are not effective enough, exiting ketosis will reliably cure the issue within a day or two.
 This can be done by eating about 50 grams of carbs or more every day.
 To still get most of the benefits of a keto diet – at least for weight loss and type 2 diabetes reversal – you can do a more liberal low-carb diet (50-100 grams of carbs per day) and add intermittent fasting.

 - Other treatments: There are many other treatments suggested online; like antibiotics taken for weeks or months and/or special creams.
-These will likely offer temporary relief at best.4 I definitely advise not to use oral antibiotics, as the side effects and risks are much worse than the doubtful and temporary benefits.
+These will likely offer temporary relief at best.4 We definitely advise not to use oral antibiotics, as the side effects and risks are much worse than the doubtful and temporary benefits.
 Steroids, anti-fungal creams and anti-histamines appear not to be effective at all.
 There’s a safe, simple and free solution if you need it – number four, above.
 Use that instead.